-Part of the Bahamas, Bimini consists of three small islands approximately 50 miles from the coast of Florida.
+Bimini is part of the Bahamas, consisting of three small islands approximately 50 miles from the coast of Florida.
 East and South Bimini don’t tend to see many visitors.
 South Bimini houses an airport and is made up of mostly private residences.

 On the other hand, North Bimini is visited by cruise ships, Floridians, and travelers alike!
-Things to do in Bimini include relaxing on white sandy beaches, swimming with reef sharks, seeing a shipwreck, partying at a beautiful resort, eco tours, fishing tournaments, and more!
+Things to do in Bimini include relaxing on white sandy beaches, swimming with reef sharks, exploring a shipwreck, partying at a beautiful resort, eco-tours, fishing tournaments, and more!